Aphrontos/Complicate-Rock-Paper-Scissors/README.md

 # TO-DO

-1. Fix the generation of the strenghts and weaknesses graph.
-2. Make a better UI
+1. Make a better UI